-The externalClusters section provides a mechanism for specifying one or more PostgreSQL clusters associated with the current configuration.
-Its primary use cases include:
+The externalClusters section of the cluster manifest can be used to configure access to one or more PostgreSQL clusters as sources.
+The primary use cases include:

 - 1. Importing Databases: Specify an external source to be utilized during the importation of databases via logical backup and restore, as part of the initdb bootstrap method. - 2.
 Cross-Region Replication: Define a cross-region PostgreSQL cluster employing physical replication, capable of extending across distinct Kubernetes clusters or traditional VM/bare-metal environments. - 3.
 Recovery from Physical Base Backup: Recover, fully or at a given Point-In-Time, a PostgreSQL cluster by referencing a physical base backup.